natalieagus/50005/docs/NS/03-network-performance.md

 - **Performance Metrics**: Discusses critical metrics such as packet loss, throughput, and bandwidth that affect and reflect the performance of network systems.

 For a more detailed examination, you can view the complete note [here](https://natalieagus.github.io/50005/ns/03-network-performance).

+# Appendix

+## Factors Affecting Bandwidth

+{:.note}
+**Bandwidth**: The capacity of the link, measured in bits per second (bps), determines how quickly the bits can be sent.
+Higher bandwidth links can transmit data faster, reducing transmission delay.

+The capacity of a link is often referred to as **bandwidth**.
+Bandwidth is the maximum rate at which data can be transferred over a network link or connection in a given amount of time, typically measured in bits per second (bps), kilobits per second (Kbps), megabits per second (Mbps), gigabits per second (Gbps), etc.

+To elaborate, bandwidth can be thought of in two primary contexts:

+1. **Theoretical Bandwidth**: This is the maximum possible data transfer rate that a link can support under ideal conditions, as defined by the technology and standards of the medium and equipment used.
+For example, a standard Ethernet cable might support up to 1 Gbps.

+2. **Effective Bandwidth**: This is the actual data transfer rate that can be achieved, which might be lower than the theoretical maximum due to various factors such as network congestion, protocol overhead, interference, and the quality of the physical connection.

+There are several factors that affect the value of bandwidth:

+1. **Transmission Medium**: The type and quality of the physical medium (e.g., fiber optics, copper wire, wireless) directly impact the bandwidth.
+Fiber optics, for instance, can support much higher bandwidths compared to traditional copper cables.

+2. **Network Technology and Standards**: Different networking standards specify different bandwidth capabilities.
+For example, Wi-Fi 6 offers higher bandwidth compared to Wi-Fi 5.

+3. **Signal Modulation and Encoding Techniques**: Advanced modulation techniques can increase the amount of data transmitted per unit of time over a given medium.

+4. **Hardware Quality and Configuration**: The specifications and configurations of network hardware like routers, switches, and network interface cards (NICs) can influence the available bandwidth.

+5. **Environmental Factors**: In wireless networks, physical obstructions, distance, and electromagnetic interference can reduce effective bandwidth.

+6. **Network Traffic and Congestion**: The amount of traffic and the number of users sharing the same network resources can impact the effective bandwidth available to each user.

+7. **Protocol Overheads**: The efficiency of network protocols can also impact the bandwidth.
+Protocol overheads (such as headers, error checking, and retransmissions) can reduce the effective data rate.

+In summary, bandwidth represents the data-carrying capacity of a network link.
+It is a critical factor in determining how quickly data can be transmitted from one point to another over the network.
+Understanding and optimizing bandwidth is essential for improving network performance and efficiency.